mosecorg/mosec/README.md

 That's it!
 You have just hosted your ***exponential-computing model*** as a server! 😉

 ## Example
 More ready-to-use examples can be found in the [Example](https://mosecorg.github.io/mosec/example) section.
+It includes:
+- Multi-stage workflow
+- Batch processing worker
+- PyTorch deep learning models
+  - sentiment analysis
+  - image recognition

 ## Contributing